SSWConsulting/SSW.Rules.Content/rules/custom-instructions/rule.md

 :::

 ::: ok
-Figure: Okay example - Clearly tells the bot to avoid a particular word.
+Figure: Ok example - Clearly tells the bot to avoid a particular word
 :::

 ::: greybox